Mariposa County Superior Court

-The Superior Court of California, County of Mariposa, also known as the Mariposa County Superior Court or Mariposa Superior Court, is the California superior court with jurisdiction over Mariposa County.
+The Superior Court of California, County of Mariposa, informally the Mariposa County Superior Court, is the California superior court with jurisdiction over Mariposa County.

 History

 Mariposa County was one of the original counties established when California gained statehood in 1850.
 At the time, Mariposa occupied 1/5 of the entire area of California and Agua Fria was named the county seat, but it was moved to Mariposa in 1852.
 While Agua Fria held the seat, court and county business was conducted from the home of James Barney, the first county sheriff.
 After the seat was moved to Mariposa, court and county business was conducted at the homes of other county officers.